Boeing F/A-18E/F Super Hornet: Overview

 The Super Hornet is largely a new aircraft at about 20% larger, 7000 lb heavier empty weight, and 15000 lb heavier maximum weight than the original Hornet.
 The Super Hornet carries 33% more internal fuel, increasing mission range by 41% and endurance by 50% over the "Legacy" Hornet.
 The empty weight of the Super Hornet is about 11000 lb less than that of the F-14 Tomcat which it replaced, while approaching, but not matching, the F-14's payload and range.
-Being significantly heavier than the legacy Hornet, the catapult and arresting systems must be set differently.
-To aid safe flight operations and prevent confusion in radio calls, the Super Hornet is informally referred to as the "Rhino" to distinguish it from earlier Hornets.
-(The "Rhino" nickname was previously applied to the McDonnell Douglas F-4 Phantom II, which was retired in 1987.)
+Although lacking some of the F-14's raw performance, the F/A-18E/F has much better handling characteristics and controllability and was also significantly more reliable and affordable to operate.
+With the Super Hornet being significantly heavier than the legacy Hornet, the catapult and arresting systems must be set differently.
+To aid safe flight operations and prevent confusion in radio calls, the Super Hornet is informally referred to as the "Rhino" to distinguish it from earlier Hornets partly because of the AN/APX-111 "pizza box" IFF antenna protruding on top of the nose.
+(The "Rhino" nickname was previously applied to the McDonnell Douglas F-4 Phantom II, which was retired from US Navy combat use in 1987.)

 The Super Hornet, unlike the previous Hornet, can be equipped with an aerial refueling system (ARS) or "buddy store" for the refueling of other aircraft, filling the tactical airborne tanker role the Navy had lost with the retirement of the KA-6D and Lockheed S-3B Viking tankers.
 The ARS includes an external 330 USgal tank with hose reel on the centerline, along with four external 480 USgal tanks and internal tanks, for a total of 29000 lb of fuel on the aircraft.
 On typical missions a fifth of the air wing is dedicated to the tanker role, which consumes aircraft fatigue life expectancy faster than other missions.
-It most commonly uses JP-4 jet fuel.
+It most commonly uses JP-5 jet fuel.